AlaaAlmutawa/MGMA_4Delivery/README.md

 This repository focuses on processing real-world graphs, specifically the web-Google dataset from Stanford.
 It includes implementations of various algorithms for community detection and influence maximization.

 ### Analysis
-Please find our compiled output and the corresponding analysis in the pdf report (for ease of demonstration).
+Please find our compiled output and the corresponding analysis in the pdf report inside the analysis directory of this repository (for ease of demonstration).

 ## Datasets